antonva/vtfconvert/README.md

 # vtfconvert
 A program to transform images to VTF files and vice versa.

+Originally written to ease the process of making custom textures for Valve Software's Counter-Strike: Global Offensive (CSGO) but has applications for other Valve games.

 #### Usage:
 ```bash
   vtfconvert <input file> <output file>